MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Osservazioni

-Per informazioni dettagliate, vedere [PathUnquoteSpaces](/windows/win32/api/shlwapi/nf-shlwapi-pathunquotespacesw) .
+Per informazioni dettagliate, vedere [PathUnquoteSpaces.See PathUnquoteSpaces](/windows/win32/api/shlwapi/nf-shlwapi-pathunquotespacesw) for details.